184.108.40.206 Balance of Trade and Currency Exchange Rates

-- Applying tariffs, in an attempt to stem the level of imports, increases inflation because it increases prices and reduces the standard living for consumers; this is problematic, as described in the previous sub-section (188.8.131.52).
-There is also a high risk of retaliatory tariffs and adverse effects on trade, as described later (184.108.40.206).
+If a country tries to correct a trade deficit by applying tariffs, in an attempt to stem the level of imports, that also increases inflation: it increases prices and reduces the standard of living for consumers.
+There is also a high risk of retaliatory tariffs and adverse effects on trade, as described later (22.214.171.124).

-- Cutting wages and/or benefits increases competitiveness, but it is painful and unpopular.
+Cutting wages and/or benefits increases a company’s competitiveness, but it is painful and unpopular.

 Some governments try to control exchange rates, to boost exports, but most now accept that currency exchange rates have to ‘float’ according to economic circumstances and are beyond direct political control.
-China’s policy of pegging the renminbi against the American dollar in the early 21st century was an egregious exception, but the resulting huge foreign currency inflows were described as “An embarrassment of riches” in an article of that name in The Economist – noting that the excess money supply might eventually cause inflation.
+China’s policy of pegging the renminbi against the American dollar in the early 21st century was an egregious exception, but the resulting huge foreign currency inflows were described by The Economist as “An embarrassment of riches” – noting that the excess money supply might eventually cause inflation.

 The Eurozone operates as if it were a single country within the framework of international trade, but the individual countries within it cannot unilaterally manage currency exchange rates or external tariffs – so several have got into difficulties.
-An Economist article entitled So hard to bend described Spain’s problems in April 2010: noting that “As a member of the euro, it cannot address that problem by devaluing the currency” .
+An Economist article, So hard to bend, described Spain’s problems in April 2010: noting that “As a member of the euro, it cannot address that problem by devaluing the currency” .